-In five years' time, ministry in these benefices will have been reimagined, with simplified structures, identified lead/focal ministers and the creation of new teams.
+By 2022, ministry in rural multi-parish benefices will have been re-imagined, with simplified structures, identified lead/focal ministers and the creation of new teams.

 It means thinking afresh about what we do and how we do it.
-It means making changes, trying to keep what’s good and equip ourselves for a healthy and sustainable future.
+It means making changes, trying to keep what is good and equip ourselves for a healthy and sustainable future.

 The first pilot benefice has introduced a lay and ordained ministry team which is already making a positive impact on the area, and we are now creating a second pilot.